Learning Outcomes

 Knowledge and understanding

-• demonstrate advanced or broadened knowledge within the framework of the main field,
+- demonstrate advanced or broadened knowledge within the framework of the main field of study,

 Skills and abilities

-• identify and formulate purpose, problem, and questions for the chosen area,
+- identify and formulate a purpose, problem, and questions for their chosen area of study,

-• conduct a literature review to describe the current state of knowledge related to the chosen area,
+- conduct a literature review to describe the current state of knowledge related to the chosen area of study,

 Evaluation and approach

-• reflect on own results related to purpose, problem formulation, and questions.
+- reflect on their results related to purpose, problem formulation, and questions.

 Course Content

-The thesis project is conducted as a scientific investigation, built upon acquired knowledge and skills during the education.
-The work is characterized by critical thinking and the use of established scientific methods.
+The thesis project is conducted as a scientific investigation that builds on knowledge and skills acquired during the course .
+The work is characterised by critical thinking and the use of established scientific methods.

 Assessment